Doc: Faculty of Engineering

 The Mechanical Engineering Study Program at the Faculty of Engineering (FT) Universitas Tarumanagara (Untar) has once again achieved remarkable success through an innovative recycling tool designed to address PET (Polyethylene Terephthalate) plastic bottle waste.
 This tool is capable of converting used plastic bottles into a high-value product: filament for 3D printing.

-This innovation was developed by Hagai (515210019), an outstanding student from the FT Untar, under the guidance of Didi Widya Utama, S.T., M.T., Ph.D., and Ir.
-Agus Halim, S.T., M.T., at the Mechatronics Laboratory of the Mechanical Engineering Study Program at Untar.
-The tool won first place in the UNTAR Faculty of Engineering Student Scientific Paper Competition and was further developed as a final project in the 2024/2025 odd semester.
-The idea stemmed from Hagai’s concern about the large amount of plastic bottle waste that is difficult to decompose, prompting him to create a recycling solution that produces economically valuable items, such as filament for 3D printers.
+This innovation was developed by Hagai (515210019), an outstanding student of FT Untar, under the guidance of Didi Widya Utama, S.T., M.T., Ph.D., and Ir.
+Agus Halim, S.T., M.T., at the Mechatronics Laboratory of the Mechanical Engineering Program at Untar.
+The device won first place in the UNTAR Faculty of Engineering Student Scientific Paper Competition and was later further developed as a final project in the odd semester of 2024/2025.

 The plastic bottle waste processing machine into 3D filament created by Hagai / Doc: Untar Public Relations – DP

-Hagai explained that 3D printer filament is the primary material used in the process of printing various objects with a 3D printer.
-The tool designed utilizes heating elements, stepper motors, and an Arduino-based control system to ensure a consistent filament diameter of 1.75 mm with a tolerance of ±0.05 mm.
-The filament manufacturing process includes several stages, such as:
+Hagai explained that 3D printer filament is the primary raw material in the process of printing various objects using a 3D printer.
+The device is designed utilizing a heating element, stepper motors, and an Arduino-based control system to ensure a filament diameter consistency of 1.75 mm with a tolerance of ±0.05 mm.

 1. Smoothing the surface of the plastic bottle using air pressure.